- What is Cerebral Angiography?

 Angiography is a minimally invasive medical test that uses x-rays and an iodine-containing contrast material to produce pictures of blood vessels in the brain.

 In cerebral angiography, a thin plastic tube called a catheter is inserted into an artery in the leg or arm through a small incision in the skin.
 Using x-ray guidance, the catheter is navigated to the area being examined.
-Once there, contrast material is injected through the tube and images are captured using a small dose of ionizing radiation (x-rays).
+Once there, contrast material is injected through the tube and images are captured using ionizing radiation (x-rays).

 Cerebral angiography is also called intra-arterial digital subtraction angiography (IADSA).
 This phrase refers to acquiring the images electronically, rather than with x-ray film.
 The images are electronically manipulated so that the overlying bone of the skull, normally obscuring the vessels, is removed from the image resulting in the remaining vessels being clearly seen.